sekhri101/personal-goals/happy-moments/README.md

 ## 2018

+- 02/11/2018: Friends came to see the new house!
+I made them a tasty lunch.
 - 02/10/2018: So many birds in the yard this morning!
 Hummingbird, black-capped chickadee, robin, spotted towhee, Steller's jay, Oregon junco, varied thrush, and possibly a type of goldfinch, but I haven't gotten a good enough look.
 - 02/09/2018: Made delicious mushroom queso flameado from my queso cookbook
 - 02/08/2018: Eating the leftover lemon pie a friend made for yesterday's dinner party